 Choose the notebook to trigger your zap from

-Make sure you select a notebook or you may launch checklists from every note you create.
-I’ve selected Process Street Blog Ideas.
+Make sure you select a notebook or you will launch workflow runs from every note you create.

-Test to check your trigger is working and move on to setting up the Action.
+Test your trigger is working and move on to setting up the Action.

-Choose Process Street as your action app and select the option Create Checklist as the action the zap will perform.
+Choose Process Street as your action app and select “Run Workflow“ as the action the zap will perform.

-Configure the checklist which you want to run
+Configure the workflow which you want to run

 Zap 2: Sending data back to Evernote

-Choose Process Street as your trigger app and select the option New Task Checked as the trigger for starting the zap.
+Click “Make a Zap” and choose Process Street as your trigger app and select New Task Checked as the trigger event for starting the zap.

 Choose which task triggers the zap

-Test this step to check your trigger is working and continue to set up the action.
+Test your trigger step to check it’s working and continue to set up the action.

 Select the action Append to Note

-Choose Evernote as your action app and select the option Append to Note.
-This will allow us to add information to an already existing note in your Evernote account.
+Choose Evernote as your action app and select the option Append to Note as the action event.
+This will allow you to add information to an already existing note in your Evernote account.

 Choose what information to add to the note

-In the Edit Template section, first select the notebook where the note is located.
-Next, set the Checklist Name to be the title of the note the zap looks for.
-In our previous zap, we configured the checklist to have the same title as the original note.
+First, select the notebook where the note is located.
+Next, set the Workflow run (checklist) name to be the title of the note the zap looks for.
+In your previous zap, you configured the workflow run to have the same title as the original note.

 In the Content field, use the dropdown to select all the different Process Street form fields you want to take information from.
-In the image below, I have only included one of these fields.
-You could include all of them.
+You can include as many as you’d like here.

 This should complete the setup of the integration between Evernote and Process Street.
-Work through your integration from start to finish to check everything is working correctly before employing it in the wild.
+Work through your integration from start to finish to check everything is working correctly before giving your zap a name and turning it on.